BlendVision/Android-Player-SDK/migration/migration_guide_for_5_0_0.md

 ## 1. Maven Implementation from GitHub

 ### Previous version (4.5.x)
 In version 4.5.x, you might import the player SDK as below which under project libs folder.
-In addition, implemetation other library because player needed.
+In addition, implemetation other library because of player needed.

 Example:
 ```groovy